reginap20/transcri/README.md

 **Test Result**:

 In the table below I report the Word Error Rate (WER) and the Character Error Rate (CER) of the model.
 I ran the evaluation script described above on other models as well (on 2021-05-20).
-Note that the table below may show different results from those already reported, this may have been caused due to some specificity of the other evaluation scripts used...
-I've also tested the model using the LibriSpeech and TIMIT datasets, which are better-behaved datasets than the Common Voice, containing only examples in US English extracted from audiobooks.
+Note that the table below may show different results from those already reported, this may have been caused due to some specificity of the other evaluation scripts used.
+Initially, I've tested the model only using the Common Voice dataset.
+Later I've also tested the model using the LibriSpeech and TIMIT datasets, which are better-behaved datasets than the Common Voice, containing only examples in US English extracted from audiobooks.

 ---